VinitK/811restapi/README.md

 ## Implementation

-This project is implemented using FLask, and is a REST API for a store.
+This project is implemented using FLask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy and is a REST API for a store.